InbaKrish/inbaKrish_Blog/content/posts/Obsidian to Github page - Automated Blog pipeline.md

 > NOTE - If you want custom domain configuration, refer to the [official docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) and it can be configured such.

-### Automate deployment using - Github Action
+### Automate deployment using - Github Action (optional)

-Now instead of manually building the static files and pushing manually to the repository, trigger a github action for the main repository, which generates the static files and pushes it to the github page repo.
+Now instead of manually building the static files and pushing it to the gh page repository, trigger a github action for the main repository, which generates the static files and pushes it to the github page repo.

 1. Create personal access token, as we need to access another repo create access token with repo and workflow scopes.![Image Description](/images/Pasted%20image%2020241208112436.png)
 2. Create `production` environment and add the PAT_TOKEN secret ![Image Description](/images/Pasted%20image%2020241208112652.png)